Privacy Policy

 Fax: +49 (0) 711 615 541-15

-(7) Right to revoke consent given in accordance with Art.
-7 (3) GDPR: You have the right to revoke your consent to the processing of data at any time with effect for the future.
-The revocation of consent does not affect the legality of the processing carried out on the basis of the consent until the revocation.
+(7) Right to withdraw consent pursuant to Art.
+7 para.
+3 GDPR: You have the right to withdraw your consent to the processing of data at any time with effect for the future.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

-If your personal data is processed by us on the basis of legitimate interests in accordance with Art.
-6 (1) lit. f GDPR, you have the right to object to the processing of your personal data pursuant to Art.
-21 GDPR, provided that this is done for reasons arising from your particular situation.
+If we process your personal data on the basis of legitimate interests pursuant to Art.
+6 para.
+1 lit.
+If your personal data is processed in accordance with the GDPR, you have the right to object to the processing of your personal data pursuant to Article 21 GDPR, insofar as this is done for reasons arising from your particular situation.

-If the objection is directed against the processing of personal data for the purpose of direct marketing, you have a general right of objection without the need to state a particular situation.
+Insofar as the objection is directed against the processing of personal data for the purpose of direct marketing, you have a general right to object without the need to specify a particular situation.

 If you wish to exercise your right of withdrawal or objection, simply send an email to privacy@flexopus.com.